2017: A Year in Review

 Intersectionality affects all of us in one way or another, including our way of life, the way we communicate with others and how our environment interacts with us.
 Join a candid discussion about the multiple threats of discrimination individuals can face when their identities overlap a in number of minority classes, such as race, gender, age, sexual orientation, ethnicity, health and other characteristics.

-Panelists: Diane Chen, Valerie Complex, Reign G., Alexis Sanchez, Annie Segarra
+Panelists: Diane Chen, Valerie Complex, Reign G., Dr. Rebecca Hall, Alexis Sanchez, Annie Segarra

 Korrasami is Still A Breath of Fresh Air

 Korrasami was a groundbreaking event and ship in the wlw fandom in many ways.
 This panel will discuss the ongoing significance of Korrasami as one of the most intersectional wlw ships in media as well as the Legend of Korra’s staying power in the fandom.
 Don’t worry, we’ll get to the comics, too!

 Panelists: Apple Cadavona, Valerie Complex, Gretchen Ellis, Kylie Ford, Alexis Sanchez, Griffin Schulman

 Labels: Why We Need Them – Or Do We?